Health care

 Asylum seekers, unlike nationals, are not required to pay a so-called “franchise patient fee” (“Remgeld / ticket moderateur”), the amount of medical costs a patient needs to pay without being reimbursed by health insurance, unless they have a professional income or receive a financial allowance.

-Collective centres and individual shelters often work together with specific doctors or medical centres in the area of the centre or reception place.
-Asylum seekers staying in these places are generally not allowed to visit a doctor other than the one they are referred to by the social assistant, unless they ask for an exception.
-A doctor recruited by Fedasil is present in only 11 centres of Fedasil.
+Collective centres and individual shelters often work together with specific doctors or medical centres around the centre or reception place.
+Asylum seekers staying in these places are generally not allowed to visit a doctor other than the one they are referred to by the social assistant unless they ask for an exception.
+A doctor recruited by Fedasil is present in only 13 centres of Fedasil.[4]
 This doctor may refer asylum seekers to a specialist where necessary.
-The other reception centres rely on the system of working with external doctors.[4]
-Most LRI also have agreements with local doctors and medical centres, but the costs are not refunded by Fedasil but by the federal Public Planning Service Social Integration (Programmatorische Federale Overheidsdienst Maatschappelijke Integratie).
-This service’s decisions are based only on the RIZIV/INAMI list, so for the costs mentioned in the Royal Decree of 2009 but not in the RIZIV/INAMI list the PCSW to which the LRI is connected has to make exceptions.
+The other reception centres rely on the system of working with external doctors.
+Most LRI’s (local reception initiatives on the level of the municipalities) also have agreements with local doctors and medical centres, but the costs are not refunded by Fedasil but by the federal Public Planning Service Social Integration (Programmatorische Federale Overheidsdienst Maatschappelijke Integratie).
+This service’s decisions are based only on the RIZIV/INAMI list, so for the costs mentioned in the Royal Decree of 2009 but not in the RIZIV/INAMI list the PCSW to which the LRI is connected must make exceptions.
 Not all PCSW are familiar with the Royal Decree of 2009, however, thereby causing disparities in costs refunded for asylum seekers in LRI and those refunded in other reception places.[5]

-When the asylum seeker is not staying in the reception place given to him or her or when the material reception conditions are reduced or withdrawn as a sanction measure, the right to medical aid will not be affected,[6] although accessing medical care can be difficult in practice.
-Asylum seekers who are not staying in a reception structure (by choice or following a sanction) have to ask for a promise of repayment through an online form (requisitorium)[7] before going to a doctor.[8]
+When the asylum seeker is not staying in the assigned reception place or when the material reception conditions are reduced or withdrawn as a sanction measure, the right to medical aid will not be affected,[6] although accessing medical care can be difficult in practice.
+Asylum seekers who are not staying in a reception structure (by choice or following a sanction or in the context of the reception crisis) have to ask for a promise of repayment through an online form (requisitorium)[7] five days before going to a doctor.[8]
+Fedasil stated in March 2024 that it tries to reply one or two days before the date of the appointment.
+If someone introduces the requisitorium within the minimum period of five days before the appointment, Fedasil cannot guarantee a timely reply.[9]
 This can be a very time-consuming process.
-When the workload is high, it can take up to a few weeks before the medical service of Fedasil answers.[9]
+When the workload is high, it can take up to a few weeks before the medical service of Fedasil answers.[10]

-Once the asylum application has been refused and the reception rights have ended, the person concerned will only be entitled to emergency medical assistance, for which he or she must refer to the local PCSW.[10]
+Once the asylum application has been refused and the reception rights have ended, the person concerned will only be entitled to emergency medical assistance, for which they must refer to the local PCSW.[11]

-Fedasil refunds the costs of all necessary psychological assistance for asylum seekers who fall under their responsibility, although these costs are not on the RIZIV/INAMI list.
+Fedasil refunds the costs of all necessary psychological assistance for asylum seekers, although these costs are not on the RIZIV/INAMI list.
 As stated above, medical care in LRI is reimbursed by another fund than the other reception facilities.
 This generates disparities with regard to access to private psychologists.

 In Wallonia, there is a specialised Red Cross reception centre (Centre d’accueil rapproché pour demandeurs d’asile en souffrance mentale, CARDA) for traumatised asylum seekers.
 In Flanders, there is a centre for the intensive assistance of asylum seekers with psychological and/or mild psychiatric problems (Centrum voor Intensieve Begeleiding van Asielzoekers – CIBA) in Sint-Niklaas.
-CIBA provides for an intensive trajectory of maximum 3 months and has 40 places, 5 of which are reserved for unaccompanied minors of 16 years old or over.[13]
-In CARDA, there are 35 places for adults and families and no places for unaccompanied minors here.
-Neither CIBA nor CARDA have a waiting list in March 2023.[14]
+CIBA provides for an intensive trajectory of maximum 3 months and has 25 places; CARDA has 40 places.
+Neither CIBA nor CARDA have a waiting list in March 2024.[15]

 On 29 October 2019, the Federal Knowledge Centre for Health Care (KCE) published the results of a field survey on the provision of health care to applicants for international protection.
 It shows that the organisation of health care in Belgium is unequal and not efficient.
 This leads to a difference in treatment of asylum seekers in the exact same procedural situation, purely on the basis of their place of residence.
-This makes the system non-transparent and complicated for social workers but also for the service provider themselves, as they have their own administration, control mechanisms and decision-making structure, thus resulting in a lack of coordination and cooperation.
 Access to specialised care also appears to be difficult for all asylum seekers due to a slow and complex administration that has to grant permission first.
-The KCE also identified other various thresholds that hamper access to health care, such as language barriers, a lack of interpreters and limited transportation possibilities.
-The KCE proposes that the financing of health care for all asylum seekers should be included to a global envelope, which includes services for prevention, health promotion and support in terms of translation and/or transportation etc. The report identifies several avenues in this regard.
-For example, all asylum seekers could be covered by compulsory health insurance, or Fedasil could manage care centrally.
-The report analyses the advantages and disadvantages of these options, and the conditions for their implementation.[15]
+The KCE also identified other thresholds that hamper access to health care, such as language barriers, a lack of interpreters and limited transportation possibilities.
+The KCE proposes that the financing of health care for all asylum seekers should be included to a global envelope, which includes services for prevention, health promotion and support in terms of translation and/or transportation etc. The report identifies several avenues in this regard.[16]
 Fedasil has analysed the different options put forward by the report and decided a coverage of asylum seekers by compulsory health insurance is the best solution.
 A project in that sense, funded by the European Recovery Fund, is being developed.
 In January 2023, a trial phase of 6 months has started, after which the implementation of this system on the level of hospitals and pharmacies is envisaged.
-Implementation of this system with other actors of the health sector will take place in a later stage of the project.[16]
+Implementation of this system with other actors of the health sector will take place in a later stage of the project.[17]

 [1] Article 23 Reception Act.